Property Division Property Division

 The term ‘property’ refers to both parties’ assets and liabilities.
 Some examples of assets include real estate, vehicles, bank account balances, stocks and investments, and retirement funds.
 Liabilities may be debt, outstanding loans, back taxes, or other financial deficits.
 When marriages dissolve, the division of assets and liabilities is often where the conflict between parties begins.

-In addition, it is a good idea to create a “list of assets” for you and your partner, so that the split can be discussed and properly divided.
+For that reason, it is a good idea to create a “list of assets” for you and your partner, so that the split can be discussed and equitably distributed.
+Financial statements, titles, loan records, appraisals, and account histories can all play an important role in building a more complete picture of the marital estate before meaningful discussions begin.
 You can learn about more tips for property division on our blog.

 What Is the Difference Between Separate and Community Property?